commercelayer/commercelayer-docs-api/resources/merchants/create_merchant.md

 ---
-description: How to create A merchant via API
+description: How to create a merchant via API
 ---

-# Create A merchant
+# Create a merchant

 To create a new merchant, send a `POST` request to the `/api/merchants` endpoint, passing the resource arguments in the request body.